henryw30/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
-What color stripes are on a 100 Ohm resistor?**
+What color stripes are on a 220 Ohm resistor?**

-220 - red, red, brown
+220 - red, red, black, black, brown

 **b.
 What do you have to do to light your LED?**